Tymek/pi-printer-dashboard/README.md

 ## Having trouble getting LCD output?

 "Light" OS version didn't work for me.
 Try installing "Full".
 Then you can switch to boot to console.
+You can check displays with `cat /proc/fb`.
+Mine is `1 fb_ili9486`.
+If console isn't showing up on the LCD, try `sudo con2fbmap 1 1`.

 ## Dependencies